simran1002/PennyPlanner/README.md

 ## 9. Documentation:

-- Use Swagger or API Blueprint.
+- Used Swagger for the documentation.
 - Include endpoint descriptions and examples.

 ## 10. Bonus: